Find Grad Schools

 171 Yearly Graduations

 The 12th most popular school in the country for homeland security, law enforcement & firefighting majors who are seeking their master's degree is Utica College.
 Roughly 4,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $23,208 per year, while in-state graduate students, on average, pay $24,480 per year.
+The average in-state tuition for full-time undergraduates is $23,208 per year, while in-state graduate students, on average, pay $26,158 per year.
 During the most recent year for which we have data, 171 people received their master's degree in homeland security, law enforcement & firefighting from Utica College.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 48% were women.
-Those who complete their master's degree in homeland security, law enforcement & firefighting at Utica College make a median salary of 55,010.
+About 40% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 #13